vmorris/docs/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 a fully *dockerized* development or proof-of-concept Hyperledger Fabric environment.

 The procedures in this guide are tailored for Ubuntu.
 Due to the ongoing development activity within the Hyperledger project, there is a chance that portions of this document may become obsolete or out of date.

 For more information about the Hyperledger Fabric project, see
 <https://github.com/hyperledger/fabric>.

 > ***NOTE:***
 > The instructions contained in this document assume that you
-> are using a non-root user with sudo authority and that the non-root
+> are using a non-root user with sudo authority.
-> user has been added to the **wheel** group.
-In addition, update the
-> **/etc/sudoers** file to enable the **wheel** group with no password
-> access, and append **/usr/local/bin** and the targeted directory that
-> will contain the **go** executable to the **secure_path** variable.

-Installing Golang
+Installing Go
 =================
-The Hyperledger Fabric and the Docker Registry are written using the Golang programming language.
-Therefore, a Golang compiler needs to be installed in order to compile the Hyperledger Fabric and Docker Registry source code.
+The Hyperledger Fabric is written using the
+Go programming language.
+Therefore, a Go compiler needs to be installed in order to compile the Hyperledger Fabric source code.

 Ubuntu has packaged Go in 16.04 LTS (Xenial).
 Install it with the command:

+    ```
     sudo apt-get install golang-1.6-go
+    ```

+No futher configuration is needed at this time.
+You can test that go has been installed by running ***go version***:
+    ```
+    go version
+    ```

 Docker Daemon & Docker Registry
 ===============================